 * Forensic Scientist for the Kansas Bureau of Investigation

 |Highest Degree Obtained||Median Starting Salary||Median Salary|

 Source: Salary Survey from the American Chemical society.
 Chemical and Eng.
 News Sept.
 23, 2013 and June 2, 2014.

 The salary of a Chemist depends on experience, educational level, geographical location, and employer.
 Wages to be higher in private industry, lower in government, and lower still in high schools and colleges.
 The average starting salary for a college professor with a doctoral degree in 2014 was about $57,000.

 Where do chemists work?

-Federal, local, and state governments also hire chemists for a variety of jobs.
-Positions include forensic Chemists who work for law enforcement agencies analyzing blood, saliva, and other samples; water quality Chemists who analyze treated and untreated domestic water supplies; and agricultural Chemists who study the chemical interaction of soils, fertilizers, insects, and animals.
+Federal, local, and state governments also hire chemists.
+Positions include forensic chemists who work for law enforcement agencies analyzing blood, saliva, and other samples; water quality chemists who analyze treated and untreated domestic water supplies; and agricultural chemists who study the chemical interaction of soils, fertilizers, insects, and animals.

 Entrance Requirements and Training

-High school students who want to major in Chemistry should take high school chemistry, physics, and four years of mathematics.
-Computer experience would also be an asset.
+High school students who want to major in chemistry should take high school chemistry, physics, and four years of mathematics.
+Computer experience is also an asset.

 Advancement, Graduate School, and Other Fields